protocol/launchpad/docs/libp2p/libp2p-dht.md

 2. Find the _k_ closest nodes to the key ID (i.e. `FIND_NODE(key_id)`).
 3. The `key -> value` record is stored in every node returned by the `FIND_NODE` operation.

-This means that there will be **several nodes storing the same record**, which can lead to inconsistencies at some point.
+Because the record is stored in the closest peers, there will be **several nodes storing the same record**, which can lead to inconsistencies at some point.
 Validation strategies are required.

 Although both peers and keys share the same ID format, peer IDs are not part of the keys.
 Instead, a peer, with a given peer ID, holds a set of keys.

-### Get Value
+### Value Retrieval

-To find a value for a given key, we iterately find the _k_ closest nodes of a peer.
+To find a value for a given key, we iteratively find the _k_ closest nodes of a peer.
 Consider the following network diagram:

 ![Distances from every peer to the key](<../../.gitbook/assets/libp2p-dht-distances.png>)